jeanCarloMachado/htmlLimitations/tcc.md

 > In  a  class based  object oriented  language,  in  general,  state  is  carried  by  instances, methods  are  carried  by cla sses, and inheritance is only of structure and behaviour.
 In ECMAScript, the state and methods are carried by objects, and structure, behaviour, and state are all inherited.

-> JavaScript includes an eval function that can execute statements provided as strings at run-time.

 > Some of the facilities of ECMAScript are similar to those used in other programming languages; in parti cular Java, Self, and Scheme

 ### Javascript Estrito

 > The  ECMAScript  Language recognises  the  possibility  that  some  users  of  the  language  may  wish  to  restrict their usage of some feat ures available in the language.
 They might do so in the interests of security, to avoid what  they  consider  to  be  error prone  features,  to  get  enhanced  error  checking,  or  for  other  reasons  of  their choosing.
 In support of this possibility, ECMAScript define s a strict variant of the language.
 The strict variant of the language excludes some specific syntactic and semantic features of the regular ECMAScript language and  modifies  the  detailed  semantics  of  some  features.
 The  strict  variant  also  specifies  additio nal  error conditions that must be reported by throwing error exceptions in situations that are not specified as errors by the non strict form of the language.